tolstenev/utils_cat_grep/README.md

 # utils_cat_grep

-Development of command-line text utilities s21_cat and s21_grep implementing behavior of standart Bash utilities : cat, grep.
+Development of command-line text utilities s21_cat and s21_grep implementing behavior of standart Bash utilities: cat, grep.

 ### Build
 Make is used for building project.
-You can use \
+You can use

 `make all`

-to build both utilities or separate commands for each utility \
+to build both utilities or separate commands for each utility

 `make s21_cat`  for s21_cat